-Television/Digital: the "paid for by" lines must be spoken and/or appear on the screen.
+Television/Digital: the "paid for by" lines must be spoken and/or appear on the screen, or have a hyperlink to the disclosure.
+Campaign websites must also display a "paid for by" line.

-CAMPAIGN FINANCE REPORT FILING DEADLINES
+CAMPAIGN FINANCE REPORTING DEADLINES

 C&E= Statement of Contributions and Expenditures